 - Identify applications of spreadsheet analysis and database usage related to health care.

-- Define and use computer assisted instruction software packages.
+- Use computer-assisted instruction software packages.

-- Use of the Internet for health information
+- Internet use for health information

 - Sources of resistance to computers